Skip to content

 export abstract class TranslateCompiler {

-abstract compile(value: string, lang: string): string | Function;
+abstract compile(value: string, lang: string): InterpolatableTranslation;

 }

-• compile() is designed to compile a single translation.
+• compile() compiles a single translation value.

 const compiledTranslations = {